 Some of the highlights from Cary’s high-tech career include:

-- Lead systems engineer for crew capsule development at Blue Origin LLC where he defined and created technical requirements, system baseline configurations, concept of operations for sub-orbital launches, launch timelines, on-board software architecture and vehicle mass properties.
-With 100% successful flights (pad escape test, max-Q escape test and multiple nominal suborbital flights), the crew capsule is the most flown Blue Origin vehicle to date.
+- Lead systems engineer for crew capsule development at (Blue Origin) where I defined and created technical requirements, system baseline configurations, concept of operations for sub-orbital launches, launch timelines, on-board software architecture and vehicle mass properties.
+The Crew Capsule, with its signature six gigantic windows, walk-in hatch, and two-fault safe design, enjoys a perfect track record of successful test flights including a time-critical pad escape test, a stressing max-Q escape test, and a recent CC2.0 maiden flight.

-- Optimization engineer at Amazon.com where he developed and deployed two successful initiatives: Created adaptive self-learning algorithms for reducing packaging errors by identifying packaging errors from shipping weight and expected contents.
+- Optimization engineer at (Amazon.com) where I developed and deployed two successful initiatives: Created adaptive self-learning algorithms for reducing packaging errors by identifying packaging errors from shipping weight and expected contents.
 Defined new box sizes and shapes to reduce corrugate and shipping costs.

-- Electrical design engineer at Motorola Space Electronics Division (now part of General Dynamics) where he developed and tested advanced low-earth orbit (LEO) satellites and ECCM air-borne radars.
+- Electrical design engineer at Motorola Space Electronics Division (now part of General Dynamics) where I developed and tested advanced low-earth orbit (LEO) satellites and ECCM air-borne radars.

-Cary received his PhD and MS degrees in electrical engineering from Arizona State University and his BS in electrical engineering from University of Wyoming.
+I received my PhD and MS degrees in electrical engineering from Arizona State University and my BS in electrical engineering from University of Wyoming.